Tech Tips

 compare documents in word

 Whether you’re sending a document to a client, opposing counsel or co-counsel for feedback, you need to know exactly what changes were made to your document.
 Even if you locked track changes before sending the file, it’s possible reviewers got around the lock and made some changes that weren’t tracked.
-To be certain, use Word’s compare feature to create a redline (also known as a legal backline).
+To be certain, you need to know how to effectively redline in word using the built-in compare feature to create a clean legal backline.

 Getting Started With Compare Documents